avc0021/canvas-courses/readme.md

 This card displays courses and grades for a user in a single row.
 Currently as of (9-19-23) the API call is hardcoded for testing purposes.

+# Additional Notes:
+Disregard i18n and utils directories.
+These were created for testing purposes.
+They are not incorporated into the final card in production.